Lactation Consultant’s Advice about Choosing the Right Doctor for Your Baby (no matter your planned birth-setting)...

 Questions to Ask Your Baby's Doctor

 Below are are some questions (mostly about breastfeeding, but can be insightful for all parents) to ask your baby's doctor.
 Having attended a breastfeeding class during your pregnancy can help your understanding of contemporary breastfeeding practices, something which will be helpful when asking your future pediatrician about their breastfeeding supportiveness.
+If you haven’t yet taken a breastfeeding class, now would also be a good time to register for one.

 Remember, the only "right" answers to these questions are the answers that most closely match your family's health values.